NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-\textbf{RegNeRF} \cite{2022regnerf} (December 2021) aimed to solve the problem of NeRF training with sparse input views.
+\textbf{RegNeRF} (December 2021) \cite{2022regnerf} aimed to solve the problem of NeRF training with sparse input views.
 Unlike most other methods that approached this task by using image features from pretrained networks as a prior for conditioning NeRF volume rendering, RegNeRF employed additional depth and color regularization.
+The depth smoothness encourages world geometry to be piecewise smooth, and is defined as

+where $d(\V{r_{ij}})$ refers to the expected depth of a ray through pixel $ij$ of a patch of size $S_{patch}$, from a randomly sampled unobserved viewpoint.
+Color regularization was also used by estimating and maximizing the likelihood of rendered patches.
+This was done by training a Normalizing Flow model such as RealNVP \cite{2016realnvp} on a varied unposed dataset such as JFT-300M \cite{2017jftdataset}, then estimating and maximizing the log-likelihood of rendered patches.
+Let $\phi$ be a learned bijection from patches to $R^d$ where $d=S_{patch}\cdot S_{patch} \cdot3$.
+The color regularization loss is defined as

-The model was tested on DTU \cite{2014DTUdataset} and LLFF \cite{2019llf_forwardfacingdataset} datasets, outperformed models such as PixelNeRF \cite{nerf2021pixelnerf}, SRF \cite{2021SRF}, MVSNeRF \cite{2021mvsnerf}.
-RegNeRF which did not require pretraining, achieved comparable performance to these models which were pre-trained on DTU and fine-tuned per scene.
-It outperformed Mip-NeRF and DietNeRF \cite{2021dietNeRF}.
+where $P_r$ is the predicted RGB color patch with center pixel at $\V{r}$, and $-\log p_z$ is the negative log-likelihood with Gaussian $p_z$.
+In addition, RegNeRF used sampled space annealing, which attempted to fix divergent NeRF modes with high density at the ray origin at the start of training.
+This was done by limiting the range of sample points to within a small volume defined for all input images before extending to the full scene.
+Mip-NeRF \cite{2021mipnerf} was used as the backbone NeRF model for these regularization and sampling techniques.
+The model was tested on DTU \cite{2014DTUdataset} and LLFF \cite{2019llf_forwardfacingdataset} datasets and outperformed models such as PixelNeRF \cite{nerf2021pixelnerf}, SRF \cite{2021SRF}, and MVSNeRF \cite{2021mvsnerf}.
+RegNeRF, which did not require pretraining, achieved comparable performance to these models, which were pre-trained on DTU and fine-tuned per scene, outperforming Mip-NeRF and DietNeRF \cite{2021dietNeRF} under sparse view conditions (see Figure \ref{fig:regnerf}).

-\textbf{NeRFusion} \cite{2022nerfusion} (March 2022) also extracted a 3D cost volume from 2D image features extracted from CNN, which was then processed by a sparse 3D CNN into a local feature volume.
-However, this method performs this step for each frame, and then used a GRU \cite{2014gru} to fuse these local feature volumes into a global feature volume, which were used to condition density and color MLPs.
-NeRFusion outperformed IBRNet, baseline NeRF \cite{nerf2020_mildenhall}, NeRFingMVS\cite{2021nerfingmvs}, MVSNeRF \cite{2021mvsnerf} on ScanNet \cite{2017scannet}, DTU \cite{2014DTUdataset}, and NeRF Synthetic \cite{nerf2020_mildenhall} datasets.
+\textbf{NeRFusion} (March 2022) \cite{2022nerfusion} also extracted a 3D cost volume from 2D image features extracted from CNN.
+The volume was then processed by a sparse 3D CNN into a local feature volume.
+This method performs this step for each frame and then uses a GRU \cite{2014gru} to fuse these local feature volumes into a global feature volume, which was used to condition density and color MLPs.
+NeRFusion outperformed the baseline NeRF \cite{nerf2020_mildenhall}, NeRFingMVS \cite{2021nerfingmvs}, MVSNeRF \cite{2021mvsnerf} on ScanNet \cite{2017scannet}, DTU \cite{2014DTUdataset}, and NeRF Synthetic \cite{nerf2020_mildenhall} datasets.